WHY JOIN US?

 Q: Who can foster for Berkeley Humane?

-A: Anyone over 18 who can meet the following criteria: Show genuine concern for animals.
-Be able to monitor medical conditions and the behavior of foster animals.
-Provide regular transport to medical appointments, adoption weekends and events (this can be by car, taxi, walking or public transport so long as all laws are obeyed and animals are safely secured).
-Be willing to separate foster animals from resident pets.
-Confirm with family, landlord and/or roommates that they are comfortable fostering and can follow protocols.
+A: Anyone over 18 who can meet the following criteria: 1) show genuine concern for animals, 2) be able to monitor medical conditions and the behavior of foster animals, 3) provide regular transport to medical appointments, adoption weekends and events (this can be by car, taxi, walking or public transport so long as all laws are obeyed and animals are safely secured), and 4) be willing to separate foster animals from resident pets.
+Foster volunteers must also confirm with family, landlord and/or roommates that they are comfortable fostering and can follow protocols.
 Fostering for Berkeley Humane does not require any previous experience!

 Q: How long do you foster an animal for?